RhodriDavidJohn/ahds-mini-project/code/README.md

 ### clean_data.R
 This is an R script to clean the extracted data from the extract_data.sh output.
-The R script loads the extracted data TSV file from ../data/clean/extracted_data.tsv and removes rows with missing values, articles with a publish date in 2025, and removes non-alphabetical characters (including XML tags) from the text data using regex.
+The R script loads the extracted data TSV file from ../data/clean/extracted_data.tsv and removes rows with missing values, articles with a publish date in 2020 or 2025, and removes non-alphabetical characters (including XML tags) from the text data using regex.
 Then the cleaned data are tidied so it is ready for analysis.
-The data are tidied using R's tidytext package, by unnesting tokens and removing stopwords, including the words "long" and "covid" as all articles are about long COVID.
+The data are tidied using R's tidytext package, by unnesting tokens and removing stopwords, including subject specific words based off term frequency - inverse document frequency (tf-idf) analysis.
 The R script then outputs the cleaned and tidied data to ../data/clean/{article_characteristic}_data.tsv.

 ### visualise_data.R
 This is an R script to visualise the data analysis of the text data.
-The R script loads the user specified cleaned and tidied data from ../data/clean/{article_characteristic}_data.tsv (the user can choose between 'title' and 'abstract' for the article characteristic) and then performs Latent Dirichlet Allocation (LDA) topic modelling with 3 topics.
+The R script loads the user specified cleaned and tidied data from ../data/clean/{article_characteristic}_data.tsv (the user can choose between 'title' and 'abstract' for the article characteristic) and then performs Latent Dirichlet Allocation (LDA) topic modelling with k (user specified) topics.
 The R script then outputs a plot showing the 5 most common terms for each topic as ../results/article_{article_characteristic}_topic_terms.png so the user can interpret the topics, and a plot showing the change in the proportion of topics over time as ../results/article_{article_characteristic}_topics_over_time.png.